JacksonLiew101/MAMS/README.md

 5. Go to src folder and open _DatabaseConnection.java_.
 Look for databaseUser and databasePassword and change to your own credentials.

+6. If you still need further guidance on how to connect JAVAFX with MYSQL, you may refer to [this video](https://www.youtube.com/watch?v=whhSR0wlWQY&t=479s).
 ## _Special Note on Implementation_

 | Item | Description |